Uber announces new safety measures in response to DMV crime surge

 The guidelines for deactivating an account are changing, too, as Uber is aiming to be more transparent and fair with app users and employees when they have to do it.

-The company has not disclosed the official date when they plan to roll out the safety features, but FOX 5 will keep you updated.
+The company has not disclosed the official date when they plan to roll out the safety features, but you can read more about the changes here.